libsdl-org/SDL/docs/README-migration.md

 SDL_SetSurfaceRLE() takes an SDL_bool to enable and disable RLE acceleration.

+SDL_GetSurfaceBlendMode() and SDL_GetSurfaceColorKey() have been changed to return the values directly instead of an int error code.

 The following functions have been renamed:
 * SDL_BlitScaled() => SDL_BlitSurfaceScaled()
 * SDL_ConvertSurfaceFormat() => SDL_ConvertSurface()